Merit Scholarships and Scores: Does Test Prep Pay Off?

 Improvement in a student’s ACT and SAT scores can mean HUGE dollars for families.
 Here are some examples:

-A student ranked in the top 20% of her class would possibly get into Baylor University with a 24 on the ACT and pay about $47,000 per year in tuition and fees.
+A student ranked in the top 20% of her class might get into Baylor University with a 24 on the ACT and pay about $60,000 per year in tuition and fees (Baylor 2026 base tuition).

-A Texan with a 3.25 GPA and a 25 on the ACT might get into The University of Oklahoma and pay about $27,000 per year in tuition and fees.
+A Texan with a 3.25 GPA and a 25 on the ACT might attend The University of Oklahoma at out-of-state tuition of about $48,000/year.

 Planning Testing for Merit Scholarships